Spatio-Temporal Uncertainty-Modulated Physics-Informed Neural Networks for Solving Hyperbolic Conservation Laws with Strong Shocks: Mathematical Framework and Methodology

 We employ a fully connected (FC) deep neural network to approximate the mapping $(t, x, y) \to (\rho, u, v, p)$.
 An FC network consists of multiple layers where each neuron in layer $l$ is connected to every neuron in layer $l+1$.
 For a hidden layer with input $\mathbf{h}^{(l-1)}$, the output is computed as $\mathbf{h}^{(l)} = \sigma(\mathbf{W}^{(l)} \mathbf{h}^{(l-1)} + \mathbf{b}^{(l)})$, where $\mathbf{W}^{(l)}$ is the weight matrix, $\mathbf{b}^{(l)}$ is the bias vector, and $\sigma$ is the activation function.
 To ensure the predictions adhere to physical laws, specific constraints are applied at the output layer.
 For instance, we apply the \texttt{Softplus} activation function to the predicted density $\hat{\rho}$ and pressure $\hat{p}$.
 The Softplus function is defined as $\text{Softplus}(x) = \ln(1 + e^x)$, which is a smooth approximation to the Rectified Linear Unit (ReLU) function and guarantees strictly positive outputs, ensuring physical plausibility for thermodynamic quantities like density and pressure.
-Furthermore, the hidden layers utilize the \texttt{Tanh} activation function, which ensures that the gradient flow remains continuous and non-zero when computing the high-order derivatives required by the Euler equations.
+Furthermore, the hidden layers use the \texttt{Tanh} activation function, whose smooth differentiability is convenient for automatic-differentiation-based evaluation of the first-order Euler residuals.
 To capture sharp transitions in the spatiotemporal domain more efficiently, we discard uniform random sampling in favor of Sobol Sequences \cite{Sobol1967}, a type of Quasi-Monte Carlo method.
 The primary advantage of Sobol sequences is their low-discrepancy property.
 Compared to pseudo-random sampling, Sobol points are distributed more uniformly across the domain, avoiding clustering.
-This allows the model to identify and cover high-gradient regions more rapidly, significantly accelerating convergence near shock fronts.
+This provides a more uniform coverage of the spatio-temporal domain, reducing local clustering and coverage gaps in the collocation set, which can improve the approximation quality of the residual loss and benefit training efficiency in shock-dominated problems.
+In practice, this improvement should be interpreted as a coverage advantage rather than as a universal guarantee of better final accuracy.
+The Sobol-versus-random ablation in \Cref{subsec:sobol_random} shows that the gain is case-dependent, but that low-discrepancy coverage can improve the search efficiency of collocation points, especially when the solution contains narrow shock-dominated regions.
 While UM-PINN leverages Sobol sequences for efficient spatiotemporal sampling, our approach aligns with the growing trend of point-based neural solvers.
 Similar to the point-cloud strategy proposed by Kashefi et al. \cite{Kashefi2021PointCloud}, our method seeks to exploit the mesh-free nature of neural networks to resolve high-gradient features without the constraints of traditional connectivity.
 The network weights $\theta$ and the uncertainty parameters $\mathbf{s}$ are trained jointly using the Adam optimizer \cite{Kingma2014Adam}, with an initial learning rate set to $10^{-3}$.
 During the early stages of training, the model automatically identifies the ``difficulty'' of each loss term.
 By dynamically adjusting the values of $\mathbf{s}$, the method reshapes the loss landscape, allowing the optimization algorithm to smoothly navigate through the initial phase of extremely high gradients and ultimately achieve high-fidelity capture of shock fronts.
+UM-PINN is deliberately formulated as a global-in-time coordinate-based PINN.
+To directly examine whether explicit temporal-causality weighting provides an advantage within the same shock-dominated setting, we introduce an additional causal-loss baseline and compare it against the full UM-PINN under matched training budgets in Section~3.8.